Good Morning Manchester, the nicest kids in town are back with a welcome to the 60s as Hairspray the musical takes the stage.

 Hairspray is an upbeat, feel good Musical that gets you moving and grooving.
 Just like the film and maybe even funnier.

-Hairspray is playing in Manchester until Saturday 7th April or find tour dates near you.
+Hairspray played in Manchester until Saturday 7th April.